Thousands protest Zimmerman verdict across U.S

 U.S. President Barack Obama called for a peaceful response to the case that has polarized the U.S. public over the past 16 months.
 In general, the demonstrations were peaceful, though the New York march became disorderly at times, and in Los Angeles protesters blocked a major highway.

-Defense lawyers argued that Martin, 17, attacked Zimmerman, who shot the teen in self-defense.
+Defence lawyers argued that Martin, 17, attacked Zimmerman, who shot the teen in self-defence.
 Prosecutors said Zimmerman, 29, who is white and Hispanic, wrongly suspected Martin of being a criminal because he was black.

 Zimmerman called police to report a suspicious looking person, then left his car with a fully loaded Kel Tec 9mm pistol concealed in his waistband.
 A fight ensued in which Zimmerman suffered a bloody nose and head injuries, and then shot Martin once in the heart, killing him.

-"Trayvon was profiled, pursued and ultimately killed because of the color of his skin," said Angela Tovar, 33, an urban planner from Brooklyn.
+"Trayvon was profiled, pursued and ultimately killed because of the colour of his skin," said Angela Tovar, 33, an urban planner from Brooklyn.

 About 1,000 to 2,000 of the demonstrators abandoned the protest site at Union Square to march in the streets toward Times Square, slowing or stopping traffic.